Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Network ACL VS Security Groups

 * Security Groups
-  * A firewall that controls traffic to and from an ENI / an EC2 Instance
+  * A firewall that controls traffic to and from an ENI(Elastic Network Interface) / an EC2 Instance
   * **Can have only ALLOW rules**
   * Is **stateful**: Return traffic is automatically allowed, regradless of any rules
   * All rules evaluated before deciding whether to allow traffic